AnatolyNevzoroff/HEAT_GUN/README.md

 Sorry, comments for video only in Russian.

-I finished the old version of Sketch.
+I reworked the old version of Sketch.
 New version 1.7 released!

 - Fixed errors with timers.
 - Improved heater cooling function based on.
-- reduced the accuracy of the installation of the integration coefficient.
+- Reduced the accuracy of the installation of the integration coefficient.
 - Added the ability to change the brightness of the indicator.
 - Fixed other insignificant errors.